rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 - for data on the web, download directly to Ceres using tools like wget
 - for data on your local machine the recommended method is Globus
+- for large local data, you can:
+  1. utilize the I2 connection at your ARS location or
-- for large local data, you can ship to VRSC and they will upload for you
+  2. ship to VRSC and they will upload for you
 <br><br>

 **User support from the Virtual Research Support Core (VRSC)**